Zhang Linghe: Career

+Other ventures

 Endorsements

-Since 2023, Zhang has been the skincare ambassador for French luxury beauty house Lancôme.
+Since 2023, Zhang has been an ambassador for French beauty brand Lancôme.

 In April 2024, Zhang was promoted to brand ambassador for Swiss luxury watch and jewellery brand Chopard.
 In May 2024, he was named house ambassador for French luxury shoe brand Roger Vivier.

-In July 2024, Zhang was named brand ambassador for Italian luxury fashion house Gucci.
-In February 2025, it was announced Zhang would also be representing Gucci Beauty as brand ambassador.
+In July, Zhang was named brand ambassador for Italian luxury fashion house Gucci.

-In June 2025, global denim brand Lee appointed Zhang as their first-ever brand ambassador for the Asia-Pacific region.
+The following year, it was announced Zhang would also be representing Gucci Beauty as brand ambassador.
+American denim brand Lee appointed Zhang in June 2025 as their first-ever brand ambassador for the Asia-Pacific region.

+In January 2026, Zhang was announced as the brand ambassador for Italian luxury jewelry house Bulgari.

 Zhang is the global brand ambassador for herbal tea brand Wang Laoji, and Chinese cosmetics brand Carslan.
-He is also the China brand spokesperson for Lenovo, Motorola, CeraVe, Belle, MLB Korea, Inoherb, Dreame, and Malee Coco.
+He is also the China brand spokesperson for Lenovo, Motorola, CeraVe, Puma, Belle, Vatti, Inoherb, and Dreame.

+Philanthropy

+Zhang donated funds to the Han Hong Charity Foundation to support victims of the 2025 Tibet earthquake.
+Later that November, he donated funds to the Han Hong Charity Foundation to aid those affected by the Wang Fuk Court fire in Hong Kong.

+In April 2026, Zhang was appointed ambassador for WildAid and starred in their documentary series The Answer is Earth, a co-production with Warner Bros.
+Discovery exploring China's low-carbon transition and green practices, with support from China's Ministry of Ecology and Environment.